List of Mamamoo concert tours: 2016 Mamamoo Concert Moosical

 2016 Mamamoo Concert Moosical was the first solo concert by Mamamoo after 2 years of debut, setting a new record of being the earliest solo concert among all girl groups.
 It was held on August 13 and 14, 2016 at Olympic Hall in Olympic Park, Seoul, to commemorate their 2nd anniversary.
 The name of the concert has the meaning of showing a wonderful musical performance starring Mamamoo.
 Tickets to the show were sold out in less than a minute after opening to the public on June 22.

 2017 Mamamoo Concert Moosical: Curtain Call

 2017 Mamamoo Concert Moosical: Curtain Call is the second concert held by Mamamoo in 7 months since their first solo concert held in August 2016.
 The concert is an upgraded version of Moosical and plans to present a differentiated stage with a more colorful repertoire and performances.
 The concert was held at Olympic Hall from March 3 to 5, 2017, and later at KBS Busan Hall from August 19 to 20, 2017.
 All 10,000 tickets to the concert in Seoul was sold out in 1 minute.

-2018 Mamamoo 4season S/S Concert Tour

-2018 Mamamoo 4season S/S Concert Tour was held after a year of their 2017 concert.
-The concerts were held from August 18 to September 2.